 - Delivery Mode: Workplace Training Apprenticeship

 - Equipment Requirements: Student’s are required to have a Chef’s uniform, appropriate footwear and a knife kit.

-Based on the limitations of the workplace environment students may be able to undertake and complete some units at the fully equipped MCIE kitchen.
+Based on the limitations of the workplace environment students may be able to undertake and complete some units at the fully equipped MCIE kitchen in West Melbourne.

 This qualification is suitable for qualified commercial cooks who are seeking a supervisory or team leading role in the kitchen.
 It prepares the candidate to operate independently and use discretion to solve non-routine problems.